 This is where the term ‘being an N of 1’ comes in.
-When scientists start an experiment, they require two things; a well-considered hypothesis (what they think will happen on the basis of past evidence) and people to test it on (known as the ‘n’, for number of participants).
+When scientists start an experiment, they require two things; a well-considered hypothesis (what they think will happen on the basis of past evidence) and people to test it on (where ‘N’ is short for ‘number of participants’).
 Being an N of 1 essentially means coming up with a hypothesis that’s personally unique and meaningful for your goals, and testing it properly on yourself.
 When building a hypothesis, make sure it’s trying to answer something you really want to know and that you genuinely think could benefit you — that way it’s easier to stay motivated and have fun with it.

 Once you’ve looked at your goals and brainstormed a hypothesis about how to get there (examples below), testing is the fun part.
 To do this properly, take the time to plan, record what you are doing in some way (paper and pen will do; an online spreadsheet is even better for longevity and to share with your team), and then reflect on how you felt or performed afterwards.

 Sometimes, you need to commit to doing this for a prolonged period of time, say 30 days, to figure out if you are on the right track, and sometimes once is enough to know that it doesn’t work for you.
 The best way to figure out which of those scenarios you’re in is to work closely with a coach and/or medical professional who can keep a more objective opinion.
 Otherwise, we can get stuck chasing things that we really want to work, but don’t — or drop things that take a little more perseverance before we can really know whether it should be dropped or not.